shubham1845/shubham1845/README.md

 - 👋 Hi, I’m @Shubham Singh
-- Frontend Developer | React-JS
+- MERN Stack Web Developer
 - 👀 I’m interested in learning new things
-- 🌱 I have complected BCA program by TU
+- 🌱 I have complected BCA degree From Tribhuvan University, Nepal
 - Completed a 3-month intensive bootcamp in Full Stack Bootcamp by Zuitt.co
 - Currently studying MIT in Cyber Security in Charles Darwin University, Sydney
 - 📫 How to reach me ?
 Email:shubhamshing009@gmail.com